 Online Security Awareness Training now available!

 UIS is now providing a brief online training on security awareness and best practices.
-This introductory course will enable all of us to better protect our information.
+This introductory course is currently available for active University staff and faculty.
+Completing the course will enable all of us to better protect our information.

 The course is available now at https://slate.workplaceanswers.com/georgetown/.

 Log in with your net ID and password.
 It takes about 15 minutes.